Coursiv/StringsTranslator/README.md

    Enable translation for string resources in all modules by:
    - Iterating through all folders containing `build.gradle.kts` files.
    - Identifying and processing their `res` folders for translation.

+3. **Indonesian locale**
+   Take into account that "in" locale is treated as Hindi by ChatGPT and should be replaced with "id".
+Or provide some other solution that resolves this

+4. **Plurals support**